signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 delay the evaluation untill needed but we will still need to evaluate it every single time it is needed.
 Here we see another design consideration.
-It is not only important to delay evaluation, it is also important to avoid expensive computation or recomputation.
+It is not only important to delay evaluation, it is also important to avoid expensive computation or re-computation.

 This is called call-by-need or lazy evaluation.

 What is Lazy evaluation ?
 Lazy evaluation is an evaluation strategy in which an expression is not not evaluated when they are bound to variables.
-Insted they are evaluated when their results are needed by other computations.
+Instead they are evaluated when their results are needed by other computations.
 This is the default mode of evaluation used in the Haskell programming Language.